MattFryer/Qlik-Web-Highlight/wordpress/qlik-highlight/readme.txt

 5. Again, towards the top, click the "Upload Plugin" button.
 6. Click the "Browse" button and navigate to the location where you saved the plugin zip file and select it.
 7. Click the "Install Now" button
-8. Once back on the plugins page, activate the "QlikView for Wordpress" plugin.
+8. Once back on the plugins page, activate the "Qlik for Wordpress" plugin.

 = Method 3 =
 1. Download the plugin zip file by clicking the link above.
 2. Extract the contents of the zip file to a folder on your computer.
-3. Upload the entire directory "/qlikview-highlight/" and its contents from the .zip file to the "/wp-content/plugins/" directory of your Wordpess site.
+3. Upload the entire directory "/qlik-highlight/" and its contents from the .zip file to the "/wp-content/plugins/" directory of your Wordpess site.
 If a previous version of this plugin has been installed, overwrite the entire folder.
 4. Login to your WordPress Admin Portal.
 5. On the left hand navigation panel, select "Plugins".
-6. Activate the "QlikView for WordPress" plugin.
+6. Activate the "Qlik for WordPress" plugin.

 == Frequently Asked Questions ==
 = Once installed, how do I use the plugin? =
-Simply wrap any QlikView code blocks within the [qlikview] ... [/qlikview] shortcode tags.
-By default, the plugin will assume that the code contained in the tags is QlikView script and will highlight it accordingly.
+Simply wrap any Qlikor Qlik Sense code blocks within the [qlik-code] ... [/qlik-code] shortcode tags.
+By default, the plugin will assume that the code contained in the tags is Qlik script and will highlight it accordingly.
 You can specify an alternative code type using the type parameter within the opening tag.
-For example [qlikview type="exp"]=num(MyField)[/qlikview].
+For example [qlik-code type="exp"]=num(MyField)[/qlik-code].
 Currently supported code types are "qvs", "exp" (or "qve"), "sql", "vbscript" and "javascript".
 If no code type is specified then "qvs" will be assumed.

-Alternatively, the shortcode can be entered using the button within the WordPress visual post/page editor.
-Select the block of code within the post or page, then click the QlikView button on the editor menu.
+Alternatively, the shortcode can be entered using the buttons within the WordPress text and visual post/page editors.
+Select the block of code within the post or page, then click the Qlik Code button on the editor menu.
 You will be prompted to specify what code type the block should be highlighted as.
 Once complete, click OK and the shortcode will be added around the code block for you.

 = Is the syntax highlighting perfect? =
-The syntax highlighting is an approximation of the default highlighting within the QlikView Edit Script dialog.
+The syntax highlighting is an approximation of the default highlighting within the Qlik Edit Script dialogs.
 It is not a perfect replication.

 = Does it check if my code is valid =
-This plugin is not designed to validate your QlikView code.
-Just because it is highlighted doesn't mean your code is valid.
-For example, the highlighting engine has no way of knowing if field names within an expression are actually contained within a QlikView data model.
+This plugin is not designed to validate your Qlik code.
+Just because it is highlighted it doesn't mean your code is valid.
+For example, the highlighting engine has no way of knowing if field names within an expression/measure are actually contained within a QlikView or Qlik Sense data model.

 = Can it highlight other languages? =
-As well as QlikView script and expressions, it can currently highlight a handful of other languages that are associated with QlikView.
+As well as Qlik script and expressions/measures, it can currently highlight a handful of other languages that are associated with QlikView.
 These currently include SQL, VBScript and JavaScript.
 If you think there is a need for it to support another language, please let me know.

 = Can I use it with another highlighting plugin? =
 The plugin has not been tested with any other highlighting plugins (syntax or otherwise) and so it cannot be guaranteed to work alongside them, especially those also based on highlight.js.